 Next, do an internet search for the year make and model of your car plus “towing guide”.
 Most manufactures have towing/trailering guides and will help you determine options needed to tow safely.
 Then use the information from the window sticker, the build codes, door jamb information and sales brochure to confirm which options the car has.
 Then, use the chart in owner’s manual to confirm your max towing weight.
 The same chart will likely be in the towing guide as well.

-Many people recommend giving yourself a buffer on the max tow weight.
+Give yourself a buffer on the max tow weight.
 If your truck can tow 5,000 pounds your trailer should not exceed 4,000 pounds.
-This is to keep you safe in case you encounter any wind or weather that would require a little extra power.
+This keeps you safe in case you encounter any wind or weather that requires a little extra power.

-There are also other factors besides the weight that will limit how big of trailer a car can tow.
-Those include the max tongue weight, how many passengers will be in the car and will there be anything in trunk or bed while you’re towing.
+There are also other factors besides the weight that limit how big of a camper your car can tow.
+Those include the max tongue weight, how many passengers will be in the car and if there is anything in trunk or bed while you’re towing.
 Elevation can also be a factor.

-How will max tongue weight limit the trailer size?
+How max tongue weight can limit the camper size

 Even here in Illinois and Wisconsin where I do most of my towing I should reduce the CGVW by 2%.
 Most of my towing is done between 500 and 1,000 feet above sea level.

-The best practice would be to give yourself a 10 -15% buffer on your max trailer weight.
-This will give you some power reserves for weather and elevation changes.
+The best practice is to give yourself a 10 -15% buffer on your max trailer weight.
+This gives you some power reserves for weather and elevation changes.
 If you regularly drive through the Mountains maybe go as high as 20%.
-The elevation changes effect turbo charged engines less but it is still better to be safe than sorry.
+The elevation changes effect turbo charged engines less, but it is still better to be safe than sorry.

-The owner’s manual of your vehicle will include the max frontal service area the trailer can have.
+The owner’s manual of your vehicle includes the max frontal service area the camper trailer can have.
 For small cars, it could be less than 25 feet (5 by 5).
 For trucks and larger SUVs it could be as high as 60 feet (7.5 by 8).
 The aero dynamics of the trailer will play a big role in factoring this.
-A sloping front is better than a flat front and will allow for a larger total surface area because it drag will be less.
+A sloping front is better than a flat front and allows for a larger total surface area because it will have less wind drag.

-This is much simpler then figuring out how much the truck can tow.
-Look on the front driver side corner of the trailer, there should be a sticker with the tire information and the trailer weight.
-The weight listed here will most likely be the gross vehicle weight which is the maximum the trailer plus everything in or on the trailer.
+Finding out how much a trailer weighs is much simpler than figuring out how much the truck can tow.
+Look on the front driver side corner of the trailer.
+There should be a sticker with the tire information and the trailer weight.
+The weight listed here will most likely be the gross vehicle weight (GVW).
+This is the maximum weight of the trailer plus everything in or on the trailer.
 This is the weight you want to use when matching a trailer to a tow vehicle.

-Be sure not to use shipping weight—the weight used by the manufacture to ship the trailer to the dealer—or the dry weight the weight of the trailer before adding any water, propane, smores supplies, bedding and any other gear to the trailer.
+- Be sure not to use shipping weight—the weight used by the manufacture to ship the trailer to the dealer.

-When looking at trailers online be sure to note how the weight of the trailer is being described and verify the gross vehicle weight is within the capacities of your vehicle before buying it.
+When looking at trailers, be sure to note how the weight of the trailer is described.
+Verify that the gross vehicle weight is within the capacities of a vehicle before buying it.

 This goes back to having that extra towing capacity for changing conditions.
 Even if you try to always tow with empty tanks you will have to be able to tow with full or partially empty tanks and still be safe.
 Always plan for the unexpected when towing.

-When all of the tanks are full it is 115 gallons of water times 8 pounds per gallon equals 920 pounds.
+- When estimating weight, I generally round up.
+If all of the tanks are full it is 115 gallons of water times 8 pounds per gallon equals 920 pounds.
 I just round that up to 1,000 lbs.
-When estimating weight, I generally round up.

 Here is my gear list and estimated weights